entech-code/n8n-nodes-netsuite-rest/README.md

 ### OAuth 2.0 Notes

-- You must create an integration record in NetSuite and enable OAuth 2.0.
+- You must [create an integration record](https://docs.oracle.com/en/cloud/saas/netsuite/ns-online-help/section_157771733782.html) in NetSuite and enable OAuth 2.0.
-- Redirect URI in NetSuite must match the one used by n8n.
 - The user authorizing the connection must have permissions for SuiteTalk REST Web Services and the required records.

-Refer to NetSuite documentation and n8n's OAuth 2.0 credential setup guide for more details.

 ### Configuration Tips